karlmcguire/pogs/README.md

 ### running

-Run the following commands from your Terminal or Command Prompt:
+Run the following command from your Terminal or Command Prompt:

 ```
-$ cd fetcher
-$ python3.7 fetcher.py
+python3.7 ./fetcher/fetcher.py
 ```

-This will create the `pdfs/` directory and download write each PDF inside that folder.
+This will create the `pdfs/` directory and write each log PDF inside that folder.